ibmresearchuk/node-red-bluemix/README.md

 1. Decide what you want to call your application.
 For this example, let's go with `nr-fred`.
 2. Via the BlueMix dashboard, create an instance of TimeSeriesDatabase called: `nr-fred:TimeSeriesDatabase`
-3. Edit `public/app/manifest.mf` to reflect your chosen name.
-For example:
+3. Create the file `public/app/manifest.mf`, with the following contents, updated to reflect your chosen name:

    ```
     ---